UniversityOfBrightonComputing/PureToContensisImporter/README.md

 **Pure**

-In the Administrator section Create an API Key (in Security settings) and grant it access to the endpoints Person and Research output.
+In the Administrator section create an API Key (in Security settings) and grant it access to the endpoints Person and Research output.

 **Contensis**